Director & Producer

 In a 2011 The Grid Magazine survey, he was voted top living resident for making Toronto a better place.

-Stewart's second film, Revolution, was released theatrically in Canada in 2013 and will release in theatres worldwide in 2014.
+Stewart's second film, Revolution, is releasing worldwide in 2015.
 This groundbreaking documentary has received both critical and audience acclaim and has won a number of awards at film festivals around the world, including:

 • Most Popular Environmental Film Award at the Vancouver International Film Festival